rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-The GraphQL resolvers can operate fine-granular on a per field level.
-As you have noticed, you can override the username of every User type by resolving a `username` field.
-Otherwise the default `username` property of the user entity is taken for it.
+The GraphQL resolvers can operate more specifically on a per-field level.
+You can override the username of every User type by resolving a `username` field.
+Otherwise, the default `username` property of the user entity is taken for it.
 Generally this applies to every field.
 Either you decide specifically what the field should return in a resolver function or GraphQL tries to fallback for the field by retrieving the property automatically from the JavaScript entity.

-Let's evolve this a bit more by diving into the function signature of resolver functions.
-Previously you have seen that the second argument of the resolver function is the incoming arguments of a query.
+Let's evolve this a bit by diving into the function signatures of resolver functions.
+Previously, you have seen that the second argument of the resolver function is the incoming arguments of a query.
 That's how you were able to retrieve the `id` argument for the user from the Query.
-What about the first argument though?
-It's called the parent or root argument and always returns the previously resolved field.
+The first argument is called the parent or root argument, and always returns the previously resolved field.
 Let's check this for the new username resolver function.

 {{< highlight javascript "hl_lines=15 16 17" >}}
 const resolvers = {